ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 ---

-# User Guide for Android Edition
+# Getting Started with Android

 ## Requirements